marvtchan/BudgetingProject/README.md

 Below is a confusion matrix showing where the inaccuracies stem from.
 The model mostly shows that it has difficulty with differentiating Food with Bills, Groceries, Entertainment, and Shopping.

 ![confusion](https://user-images.githubusercontent.com/49408616/81508027-4d7d9380-92b6-11ea-8fe6-ae6137a3d3f2.png)

-Analysis is done with charts from matplotlib and seaborn.
+Analysis is done with charts from Matplotlib and Seaborn.

 In order to use this program, create a database prior to running execute.py.